upperlinecode/CS-and-the-City-Curriculum/react/react-apis.md

 export default Item;
 ```
-- You can use `setState` within the `componentDidMount` method to update any state variables
+> Note: you can use `setState` within the `componentDidMount` method to update any state variables

 ## NYC Open Data APIs